khpbvo/SingleAgent/development/README.md

 # Development

-Deze map bevat bestanden die gebruikt worden tijdens development.
+This directory contains files used during development.

-## Bestanden:
+## Files:
-- `temp.py` - Tijdelijke development code en experimenten
+- `temp.py` - Temporary development code and experiments

-⚠️ **Let op**: Bestanden in deze map zijn voor development doeleinden en mogen niet in productie gebruikt worden.
+⚠️ **Note**: Files in this directory are for development purposes and should not be used in production.